AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 The subteam looks forward to testing the prototype to confirm its functionality, optimize its performance, and to eventually develop a practical reactor.

 ## Methods
-**Describe Apparatus**
-Explain the techniques you have used to acquire additional data and insights.
-Reserve fine detail for the Manual at the end of the report, but use this section to give an overview with enough detail for the reader to understand your Results and Analysis.
-Describe your apparatus, and have a justification for every decision you made and every parameter you chose in the design of the apparatus.
-Be especially careful to detail the conditions your experiments were conducted under, as this information is especially important for interpreting your results

-Below, some example sections are given.
-Sectioning the report is meant to keep similar information together.
-Continue making sections as necessary, or delete sections if you do not need them.
-Feel free to add subsubsections to further delineate the information.
-For example, under the Experimental Apparatus section below, the EStaRS team might consider having sections such as "Filter Design" and "Filter Fabrication".

-**CONSIDER removing this, since this is work done by the Fall 2018 semester.
-In order to calculate the fluidization velocity of the sand bed contained by the reactor, the subteam needed to determine the sand bed's porosity, the average diameter of the sand grains, and the average cross-sectional area of the pipe.
-The importance of these values is illustrated by [Equation 1](#Equation-1).**

 ### Experimental Apparatus

-The Fall 2018 subteam fabricated a prototype fluidized bed reactor and assembled an accompanying system; the Spring 2019 subteam modified this system to its current form, as shown in Figure 3.
+The Fall 2018 subteam fabricated a prototype fluidized bed reactor and assembled an accompanying system.
+The Spring 2019 subteam modified this system to its current form, as shown in Figure 3.
 The Methods section of the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md) details the fabrication of the reactor itself, and describes procedures to determine the reactor's parameters.
 This included calculation of the fluidized bed's fluidization velocity, and the corresponding flow rate of influent water.
 The Methods and Manual sections of this report detail the accompanying system and changes made in the Spring 2019 semester.

 In summary: the reactor is a 0.5 m transparent PVC pipe, capped with components that allow influent and effluent connections with clear flex tubing.
-The reactor contains a 70 mL bed of Silica sand. **Figure 6** depicts the reactor separately from the system, prior to installation of a pressure sensor.
+The reactor contains a 70 mL bed of Silica sand.
+Figure 6 depicts the reactor separately from the system, prior to installation of a pressure sensor.

+Readers should note that a mesh screen is installed at the bottom of the reactor to prevent any sand from falling down/out of the reactor.
+Figure 8 in the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md) further depicts the mesh.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype_1/Prototype1_Sand.jpg?raw=true" height=450>